Alluxio/alluxio/docs/en/ufs/HDFS.md

 #### Supported HDFS Versions

-Alluxio v{{site.ALLUXIO_RELEASED_VERSION}} supports the following versions of HDFS as a valid argument of mount option `alluxio.underfs.version`:
+Alluxio supports the following versions of HDFS as a valid argument of mount option `alluxio.underfs.version`:

 - Apache Hadoop: 1.0, 1.2, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7, 2.8, 2.9, 3.0, 3.1